Herringway/hwkode/hkode.md

 * Mini: Unit's attack drops to 1, but evasion doubles.
 * Float: Unit avoids earth attacks, but cannot jump or pick up items.
 * Reverse: Unit is healed by damage and damaged by healing.
+* Mushroom: Unit cannot act, but regenerates HP every round.
+* Missing in action: Unit cannot act, but also cannot be harmed.
+* Undead: Unit is healed by most instant death effects, but harmed by healing.

 ### ???

 * Imp: Unit can't use items or most a-skills, but...?
+* Glitched: Things will happen.

 ## Miscellaneous Rules